kanisterio/kanister/docs/functions.rst

    Between the ``pod`` and ``volumes`` arguments, exactly one argument must be specified.

-   Additionally, in order to use this function, a RepositoryServer CR is required
+   Additionally, in order to use this function, a RepositoryServer CR is required.

 Example: